 A society’s system of education is a core mechanism for growing an educated, productive workforce; one that will thrive in an increasingly global, knowledge-based economy.
 Higher levels of education are associated with improved living conditions, improved health status, and greater satisfaction and happiness.
 In general, US states earning strong scores on education earn high marks on well-being overall.

-Available indicators of Education well-being include:
+Available data on Education well-being in Hawaii include:

 Click here for indicator definitions

 Early childhood education enrollment: Percentage of three and four year old enrolled in early childhood education

 Third graders reading at level: Percentage of 3rd graders demonstrating reading of at, near, or above grade-level expectation on the Smarter Balanced Assessment